Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

 You’ve 12 months from the filing date to amend your return.
 The filing date is 14 days after the effective date of your transaction.

 Amend by phone

-Minor changes can be made by calling the Stamp Duty Land Tax helpline, these include:
+You can amend minor changes by calling the Stamp Duty Land Tax helpline.
+These include: